AquaHolic Journey offers Yoga Classes, Retreats, SUP Yoga Teacher Trainings, and Workshops worldwide.

 You’ll find much to do in your off-time in Tulum.
 The city features Mayan ruins, cenotes (underground water lagoons), wind and kite surfing, nature preserves and more.
 The reservations desk can help you book these trips.

 Tiffany is an experienced E-RYT 200, mindful teacher who will guide you through a safe yoga practice.
 Morning classes will be open-level Vinyasa style, appropriate for most practitioners with someyoga experience.
 Experienced practitioners will be invited to deepen the practice according to the body’s needs.
-Afternoon classes will be cooling, gentle, and restorative-style classes.
-You are welcome to take both classes or just one.
-The time in Tulum is YOURS!
+Afternoon sessions will focus on the inner work, as we explore our own personal boundaries and rise above the barriers that hold us back.

 WHAT TO EXPECT: On your first evening of arrival, we will meet for dinner and then continue with welcome discussion and gentle flow.
 You will start each day with morning yoga and meditation under the Villa’s Palapa, followed by a delicious healthy brunch.
 There will be time to enjoy the sunshine, relax, read, get a massage. or explore many of Tulum’s sights.
 After all the yoga, healthy eating, discussion and sunshine, you will return home as a healthier and happier you – body, mind and spirit.

-Arrival on Saturday the 30th – 7:00 pm dinner, followed by 8:30 pm Orientation meeting and gentle yoga.
+Arrival on Sunday November 10th – 7:00 pm dinner, followed by 8:30 pm Orientation meeting and gentle yoga.
 Since this is a travel day, no other meals will be provided.

-Sunday the 31st – 8:00 am Meditation or Beach Walk, 9:00 am Warm Yoga Flow, 10:30 am Brunch, Free time for sunshine, swimming, excursions, or exploring Tulum on your own.
-Then 4:30 pm-5:30 pm Afternoon Yoga Session, 7pm Dinner OUT as a group.
+Monday the 11th – 8:00 am Meditation or Beach Walk, 9:00 am Warm Yoga Flow, 10:30 am Brunch, Free time for sunshine, swimming, excursions, or exploring Tulum on your own.
+Then 4:30 pm-5:30 pm Afternoon Inner work Session, 7pm Dinner OUT as a group.

 Depending on your desires, we have the opportunity to enjoy some additional Workshops!
 If you are interested in any of these activities, please share in the comment section.
 If there is enough of a demand, I will organize the workshop!